merijnponzo/devserverWordpress/README.md

 Build a dist folder in /app
 > npm run build

+In app/lib/assets.php
+It's injecting the modules from localhost:9000

 Upload your app folder in your production theme and you are ready to go